 Progress As of March 2010: The eyelid framework has been welded in place.
 Paper-crete or paper-mache delayed.
 New plans have evolved (yet to be modeled and linked here).
-Last years visualizations live here-(December 08 to Febuary 09 Visualizations are moved to this link.)
+Last years visualizations live here-(December 08 to February 09 Visualizations are moved to this link.)

 Above- Drain paths were first established to install drain pipes.
 My digger is old and tricky to use.
-Very little money was available to buy materials, so the following proceedure demonstrates low cost methods.
+Very little money was available to buy materials, so the following procedure demonstrates low cost methods.

-Parrallel ditches were dug on the highest site elevation.
+Parallel ditches were dug on the highest site elevation.
 The dug-dirt is temporarily piled between the two ditches.
 Planks helped navigate the wet-mud.
 (Eventually the picture below will be replaced or supplemented).

 Some free gravel was obtained from town-road runoff which has continually dumped gravel on my land.
 As will be seen, i am routing the natural drainage into a pretty stream to circle my eye-lid-greenhouse.